C++ Vectors

 }

-Vectors have one important advantage with respect to arrays in C, C++ and in other languages: vectors can be resized during the execution of the program to accommodate extra elements as needed.
-Many other programming languages suffer the limitation of fixed-size arrays; that is, once the arrays are declared with a size, they can not be resized later in the program.
+Vectors have one important advantage with respect to C-style arrays: vectors can be resized during the execution of the program to accommodate any extra elements as needed, or even to “shrink” the vector.

 int num_students;